 The School of Communication's B.F.A. in photography program aims to develop liberally educated individuals who are prepared for a professional and creative working environment.
-Focusing on both practice and theory, students engage with a vibrant community to build upon their studio and academic development.
-Students learn to become thoughtful image-makers by employing creative problem-solving and critical-thinking skills.
+Focusing on both practice and theory, students engage with a vibrant community and become thoughtful image-makers by employing creative problem-solving and critical-thinking skills.

 Students are encouraged to explore a wide range of electives within the curriculum in order to develop an understanding of contemporary global social and cultural issues.
 Emphasis is placed on bringing these studies to their photographic process as a cohesive body of work that speaks to specific ideas and concepts.

 Processes and techniques covered include: 35mm, medium format, and 4x5 film camera, digital capture and post-production, web design, gallery and portfolio presentation, business and marketing, alternative processes, interpretive writing, and historical and theoretical issues, among other emerging methodologies in photographic practice.

 Facilities available to School of Communication photography students include a traditional darkroom for black and white and color negative photography, a state-of-the-art digital editing and print lab, a working studio for commercial and artificial lighting needs, a photofinishing room for gallery and portfolio production, a 19th century alternative processes room, and a comprehensive equipment rental service.

 You will receive a well-rounded education through Point Park's core curriculum and classes in your major.
 Some of the courses in the photography program include: